 2. Your ads may not be displayed

 Forecasted results are based on Google’s recommended average daily budget.
 This is an estimated amount of spend for your average daily budget that would allow your ads to appear.

-Spend below this amount and the impression share - the number of times your ads appear - is likely to drop.
-Spend significantly less and your ads may not show at all.
+Spend below this amount, and the impression share - the number of times your ads appear - will likely drop.
+Spend significantly less, and your ads may not show at all.

 3. A low budget will prevent you from accessing your desired keywords